carlosCharz/fcmxmppserverv2/README.md

 2. XMPPConnection.addPacketListener is deprecated: use either addAsyncPacketListener or addSyncPacketListener.
 3. Packet became a deprecated interface.
 Use the new Stanza class.
 4. The Packet Extension term is now Extension Element.
+5. Some methods of ConnectionListener that belongs to the reconnection were moved to ReconnectionListener.

 For more information you must read the following documentation: